+Endodontic retreatment typically picks up where prior procedures left off.
 Even teeth that have undergone root canal treatment can endure a lifetime of daily use with appropriate care.
 However, sometimes, a root canal doesn’t fully heal and may become painful or infected shortly following, or long after the original treatment.
-If you notice new issues with your tooth post-treatment, or if it is not properly healing, there are supplementary curative treatments available that can save your tooth.
+If you notice new issues with your tooth post-treatment, or if it is not properly healing, there are supplementary remedial treatments available that can save your tooth.
+Keep reading to learn more about root canal retreatment and how we can help alleviate your pain, and save your tooth from a previously unsuccessful root canal treatment.

-Despite the very high success rates of root canal therapy, there are a few scenarios that may cause the tooth to not heal as anticipated.
+Despite the very high success rates of root canal therapy, there are a few scenarios that may cause the tooth to not heal as anticipated and subsequently require endodontic retreatment.
 These scenarios can include:

 - Untreated narrow or curved canals during the initial treatment.